The effective strength of selection in random environment: Introduction and overview of content

-where $K_y$ is a ($\N\cup\{\infty\}$-valued) random variable with distribution $Q(y)$. \end{Condition} In addition, for the sake of simplicity we will also always assume that $Q(y) = \delta_1$ if and only if $y=0$.
-Note that Condition \ref{MasterCondition} implies the representation $\mu = \mu(\{0\})\delta_0 + \mu^+$ where $\mu^+$ has density $y \mapsto (\E[K_y-1])^{-1}\1_{]0,1]}(y)$ with respect to a finite measure which we denote $\Lambda_{\mathfrak s}$.
+where $K_y$ is a ($\N\cup\{\infty\}$-valued) random variable with distribution $Q(y)$. \\ In addition, assume that $Q(y) = \delta_1$ if and only if $y=0$ \end{Condition} Note that the main part of Condition \ref{MasterCondition} is \eqref{eq:MasterCondition}.
+This is essential for most results, while the second part is mostly for simplicity.
+The results would still have analogous formulations where one would have to take into account that, e.g. singularities might appear for other values of $y$ that $y=0$.
+In addition, for the sake of simplicity we will also always assume that $Q(y) = \delta_1$ if and only if $y=0$.
+Note that Condition \ref{MasterCondition} implies the representation $\mu = \mu(\{0\})\delta_0 + \mu^+$ where $\mu^+$ has density $y \mapsto (\E[K_y-1])^{-1}\1_{]0,1]}(y)$ with respect to a finite measure which we denote by $\Lambda_{\mathfrak s}$.
 It will become apparent, however, that the atom in zero of $\mu$ has no effect on the selection mechanism, hence we will assume, without loss of generality, $\mu(\{0\}) = 0$.
-Since $\mu$ and $\Lambda_{\mathfrak s}$ are suitably equivalent, we will make use of both representations. \\ By setting $Q(y)$ to be the Geometric distribution on $\N$ with parameter $1-y$ for $y\in [0,1[$ and $Q(1)\equiv \delta_{\{\infty\}}$, and choosing $\Lambda_{\mathfrak s}= a\delta_{y^*},$ ($y^*\in]0,1]$) one recovers known moment dualities for populations in constant environment: For $a=1$ and $y^*=0,$ the model is neutral (no selection), in which case the ancestry is described by a coalescent with multiple collisions \cite{MS,pitman} with merger sizes governed by the parameter measure $\Lambda_{\mathfrak c}$ and the frequency process is the two-type Fleming-Viot process \cite{BLG03}.
+Since $\mu$ and $\Lambda_{\mathfrak s}$ are suitably equivalent, we will make use of both representations. \\ \ \\ The choice of $[0,1]$ as parameter space for $Q(y)$ is entirely arbitrary and one can replace it with any general parameter space ${\cal Y}$.
+The use of $[0,1]$ has the advantage of being rich enough and interpretable, encompassing most known models of non-balancing selection.
+For example, by setting $Q(y)$ to be the Geometric distribution on $\N$ with parameter $1-y$ for $y\in [0,1[$ and $Q(1)\equiv \delta_{\{\infty\}}$, and choosing $\Lambda_{\mathfrak s}= a\delta_{y^*},$ ($y^*\in]0,1]$) one recovers known population models with selection in constant environment: For $a=1$ and $y^*=0,$ the model is neutral (no selection), in which case the ancestry is described by a coalescent with multiple collisions \cite{MS,pitman} with merger sizes governed by the parameter measure $\Lambda_{\mathfrak c}$ and the frequency process is the two-type Fleming-Viot process \cite{BLG03}.
 For $a=y^*\rightarrow 0$ the model specialises to the haploid weak selection model, whose genealogy is given by the Ancestral Selection Graph of \cite{KN} and its dual is the Wright-Fisher diffusion with weak selection \cite{Kimura}.
 If, in addition, $c=0$ the model reduces to Kingman's coalescent process \cite{Kingman} with the Wright-Fisher diffusion as its dual \cite{Kimura}.
-With random environment (non-degenerate $\Lambda_{\mathfrak s}$), the duality property \eqref{eq:dual} has not been established before. \\ The duality implies that the allele 0 will become extinct with probability one if and only if its ancestral process does not admit a stationary distribution, which happens when the action of coalescing events occurs at a sufficiently fast time scale to ultimately outperform the action of branching events (see later on Remark \ref{rem:Xto01}). \\
+With random environment (non-degenerate $\Lambda_{\mathfrak s}$), the duality property \eqref{eq:dual} has not been established before. \\ The duality implies that the allele 0 will become extinct with probability one if and only if its ancestral process does not admit a stationary distribution, which happens when branching events occur at a sufficiently high rate to ultimately outperform the coalescence events. \\